jyoti1904/ToolTipDemo/README.md

 Bonus points implemented:

 1. scrolling down to an open tooltip should detect being at the edge of the screen and change position to be below the button
-2. Styling using bootstrap css
+2. Styling using bootstrap scss
 3. keyboard arrow navigation accessibility feature added
 4. Responsive design